-BMI and its relation with overweight and obesity
+BMI and its relation to overweight and obesity

 BMI or body mass index is a weight and height index primarily used to screen the symptoms of obesity and overweight.
 BMI gives the most valuable measures of obesity and overweight in both males and females and all ages of adults.
 It is a rough measurement because it sometimes does not respond to every person’s same degree of fatness.

-Overweight is a BMI more than or equal to 25, and obesity is BMI more than 30.
+Overweight is a BMI more than or equal to 25, and obesity is a BMI of more than 30.

 Age under five years

-Overweight is BMI more than two, and obesity is BMI more than three standard deviations above the WHO Child Growth Standards.
+Overweight is a BMI of more than two, and obesity is BMI of more than three standard deviations above the WHO Child Growth Standards.

 Age between 5-19 years

-Overweight is BMI more than one standard deviation above the WHO Growth Reference median, and Obesity is BMI more than two standard deviations above WHO Growth median.
+- Overweight is BMI more than one standard deviation above the WHO Growth Reference median,

 Reasons for Obesity